Santorini: 19th century

-In the last years of Ottoman rule the majority of residents were farmers and seafarers who exported their abundant produce, while the level of education was improving on the island, with the Monastery of Profitis Ilias one of the most important monastic centres in the Cyclades.
+During the last years of Ottoman rule, the majority of residents were farmers and seafarers who exported their abundant produce, while the level of education was improving on the island, with the Monastery of Profitis Ilias being one of the most important monastic centres in the Cyclades.

-In 1821 the island was home to 13,235 inhabitants, which within a year had risen to 15,428.
+In 1821, the island was home to 13,235 inhabitants, which within a year had risen to 15,428.